High-density hard-core model on $\mathbb{Z}^2$ and norm equations in ring $\mathbb{Z} [{\sqrt[6]{-1}}]$: Abstract

 \section{Abstract}

-We study the Gibbs statistics of high-density hard-core configurations on a unit square lattice $\bbZ^2$, for a general Euclidean exclusion distance $D$, with $D^2=a^2+b^2$, $a,b\in\bbZ$.
-This work is a continuation of \cite{MSS1} where the hard-core model was solved for large fugacities on a unit triangular lattice $\bbA_2$.
-Both works exploit connections between the structure of the ground states and the algebraic number theory.
+We study the Gibbs statistics of high-density hard-core configurations on a unit square lattice $\bbZ^2$, for a general Euclidean exclusion distance $D$.
+As a by-product, we solve the disk-packing problem on $\bbZ^2$ for disks of diameter $D$.
+To this end we exploit connections between the structure of the ground states and the algebraic number theory.
 Here the key point is an analysis of solutions to norm equations in the ring $\bbZ[{\sqrt[6]{-1}}]$.
-We use Delaunay triangulations to describe the {\it ground states} in terms of {\it M-triangles}, i.e., non-obtuse $\bbZ^2$-triangles of a minimal area with the side-lengths $\geq D$.
+We use Delaunay triangulations to describe the {\it ground state} configurations in terms of {\it M-triangles}, i.e., non-obtuse $\bbZ^2$-triangles of a minimal area with the side-lengths $\geq D$.
 Further, we identify $\bbZ^2$-triangles and elements of $\bbZ[{\sqrt[6]{-1}}]$; this yields a convenient classification of values $D^2$ and the corresponding periodic ground states.

 First, there is a {\it finite} class (Class S) formed by values $D^2$ generating {\it sliding}, a phenomenon leading to countable families of periodic ground states.
 Following an idea from \cite{K}, we identify all $D^2$ with sliding.
 Each of the remaining classes is proven to be {\it infinite}; they are characterized by uniqueness or non-uniqueness of a minimal triangle for a given $D^2$, up to $\bbZ^2$-congruencies.
-For values of $D^2$ with uniqueness (Class A) we describe the periodic ground states as admissible triangular sub-lattices $\bbE\subset\bbZ^2$ of maximum density.
+For values of $D^2$ with uniqueness (Class A) we describe the periodic ground states as admissible sub-lattices in $\bbZ^2$ of maximum density.
 By using the {\it Pirogov-Sinai} theory \cite{PiS}, \cite{Si}, it allows us to identify the {\it extreme Gibbs measures} (pure phases) for large values of fugacity and describe symmetries between them.
 For this purpose we establish a non-trivial {\it Peierls bound} based on an appropriate definition of a {\it contour}.
-This yields a complete phase diagram for a first-order phase transition at large fugacities.
+This yields a complete diagram for the phase coexistence at large fugacities.